 Nondiscretionary.
 Leave taken for personal or family illness, family emergency, a death in the family, or active military service is considered nondiscretionary leave.
-Reasons for this type of leave allows very little, if any, advance planning.
-Nondiscretionary leave may be used in the same manner as state sick leave.
+Reasons for this type of leave allow very little, if any, advance planning.
+Nondiscretionary may be used in the same manner as state sick leave.

 Discretionary.
 Leave taken at an employee's discretion that can be scheduled in advance is considered discretionary leave.
 An employee wishing to take discretionary personal leave must submit a request to his or her principal or supervisor five days in advance of the anticipated absence.
-Discretionary personal leave will be granted on a first-come, first-served basis.
 The effect of the employee's absence on the educational program or department operations, as well as the availability of substitutes, will be considered by the principal or supervisor.
 An employee's discretionary use of personal leave shall not exceed five days in a semester or ten days in a school year.

-Discretionary use of leave shall not be allowed under the following circumstances except in extenuating circumstances as determined by the principal/immediate supervisor:
+Discretionary use of leave shall not be allowed under the following circumstances except in extenuating circumstance as determined by the principal/immediate supervisor:

-- 1. The day before or the day after a school holiday - 2.
+- 1. The day before or after a school holiday. - 2.
 Days scheduled for end-of-semester or end-of-year exams - 3.
 Days scheduled for state-mandated assessments - 4.
-Professional or staff development days
+Professional of staff development days